-We talked to Razvan RADA, General Manager at Head Hunting IT, an IT recruitment and IT staffing company and here is what he said about.
+Razvan RADA, General Manager at Head Hunting IT, an IT recruitment and IT staffing company searching and selecting talent among IT and Communication experts.

 First of all, how are you and your family doing in these COVID-19 times?

 Razvan RADA: The COVID-19 pandemic found me single, but not alone: I was enjoying life with my friends, colleagues, and parents, but unfortunately, the pandemic has been forcing me to reinvent my singleness under the new context: I am now constantly trying to prevent myself from going into aloneness.
 I feel as if the pandemic took quite a lot of the social pleasure away from my life.
 Being a predominant Latin country, situated in South-Eastern Europe, Romania used to satisfy me in terms of the joys and pleasures of life.
 There were communities, nice social events in Bucharest, interesting international festivals in Transylvania, and nature escapes in the Carpathian Mountains or in the Danube Delta, but for me, the pandemic simply attacked all of this good social energy.

 Both as an entrepreneur and as a general manager, I had to also find the right balance between the medical risks of the employees and the business risks of the company.
 To put it into a psychological perspective, I had to handle the fear of illness felt by the employees, with the fear of bankruptcy felt by me, especially since the pandemic started one year ago.
 However, I am now pleased since no employee got sick or depressed, and since the company has actually had some growth.
 Both resilience, and luck

 Tell us about you, your career, and how you founded Head Hunting IT.